juha3/rpi_hw_codec/readme.md

-# Example use of raspberry PI BCM2835 video codec
+# Example use of Raspberry Pi BCM2835 video codec

 * Takes h.264 stream as input (raspberry pi camera)
 * Splits stream to I and P/B frames